kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This could reduce one subtle source of legacy pressure.

-## But Skills Increase Maintainer Responsibility
+## But Skills Increase Maintainer Responsibility { #skills-increase-maintainer-responsibility }

 The benefit comes with cost.